Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Select Preferred provider and selected care team members.

-Under Provider Information, select the patient's preferred provider from the dropdown menu.
+Under Provider Information section, select the patient's preferred provider from the dropdown menu.

 Choose the relevant staff members from the Select Care Team Members dropdown menu.
 Once you're done, click Update to save the restriction.

-Click Confirm to attest that the patient has expressed consent to the changes in their chart restrictions.
+Click Confirm to attest that the patient has provided their express consent to update access to their chart restrictions.

 Still need help?
 Contact us!